from Hill Station

 It would probably not be inappropriate here to point out that, for the past fifteen or twenty years, Mirza’s belief about debt had been exactly the same as Maulana Hali’s belief about knowledge and skill, meaning, you should do everything you can to acquire it . . . from whomever, from wherever, however much . . .
 But I made sure to communicate my demands: if Professor Qazi Abdul Quddus came things would be more fun, and Zirghos too.
 Also, we should take Zirghos’s sparkling Buick.

-If Professor Qazi Abdul Quddus wasn’t really funny, humorous situations always arose with him around.
-To get him to come, we would have to convince him about how fun it would be, but also about how pretty it was there.
+Even though Professor Qazi Abdul Quddus wasn’t really funny, humorous situations always arose with him around.
+To get him to come, we would have to convince him how much fun it would be, but also how pretty it was there.
 In the fifteen years since he had left the little town of Chaksu, Rajasthan to come to Karachi, he hadn’t once gotten on a train.
 Now it was so bad that whenever he had to cross the city limits, he felt like a foreigner traveling in a strange land.
 But the apple never falls far from the tree.
 His father would have died rather than get on a British train.
 He died believing in his heart of hearts that the moon in Chaksu was bigger than anywhere else in the world.

 Professor Qazi Abdul Quddus was a nature lover.
 Especially of the Indus River.
-He often said, “I swear to god, I’ve never seen a more beautiful river!”
+He often said, “I swear to God, I’ve never seen a more beautiful river!”
 And he never had to eat his words.
 This statement was one hundred percent correct for the simple reason that he had never seen another river.
 God knows when he had got this way.
 We thought he would take some convincing.

 But to our surprise, he said, “Of course I’ll go.
 Karachi’s a desert.
 There’s no rain to speak of.
 For the past two years, put your ear to the drain, and nothing!
 In the rainy season, I turn on the bathroom faucets before going to bed so I’ll dream of the pitter patter of rain.”